Frequently Asked Questions About the GACE® Paraprofessional Assessment

 - Where can I take the test?

-This test is given in participating school districts, Regional Education Service Agencies (RESAs), and other participating agencies.
-Contact your district's administrative office or RESA for availability in your area.
-It is also given remotely at your home or another secure location.
+This test is given in Prometric test centers, at home via remote proctor, and at participating school districts and Regional Education Service Agencies (RESAs).
+Visit the Prometric website or contact your district's administrative office or RESA for availability in your area.

 - How do I register for a test center appointment?

-You must contact your school district, Regional Education Service Agency (RESA), or other participating agency administrative office to find out when the GACE Paraprofessional assessment is being offered in your area.
+You must contact Prometric or your school district, or Regional Education Service Agency (RESA), administrative office to find out when the GACE Paraprofessional assessment is being offered in your area.

 - What test preparation is available?